ac-willeke/py-linux-template/docs/linux_set_up.md

 The `poetry.lock` file is automatically generated and should not be edited.
 It contains the exact versions of the dependencies that were installed in your project.

+**Poetry set-up in VS Code:**
+- install poetry extension in VS Code
+- activate poetry environment in terminal: `poetry shell`
+- set the Python Environment (bottom-left corner) to the poetry environment

 ## 4. Code Formatters and Linter
 In this template the following code formatters and linter are used: